jacob-moses/jacob-moses.github.io/cv.md

 **Vassar College**, Poughkeepsie, NY \	May 2007

-A.B., with Departmental Honors in Science, Technology, and Society
+**A.B.**, with Departmental Honors in Science, Technology, and Society

 ### Research Fellowships